paulwarren/nzde/dict/C/README.md

  <i>n.</i> one hundred pounds currency

+## CEP

+ <i>abbr.</i> Closer Economic Partnership

+## CER

+ <i>abbr.</i> Closer Economic Relations, NZ/Australia trading agreement signed in 1983

+## Cera

+ <i>n.</i> [The Canterbury Earthquake Recovery Authority (CERA) is the agency established by the Government to lead and coordinate the ongoing recovery effort following the devastating earthquakes of September 2010 and February 2011.]

 ## certificate of fitness

  <i>n.</i> a certificate of the roadworthiness of a heavy transport vehicle